Patryk27/lxd-snapper/README.md

     keep-last: 10
 ```

-... lxd-snapper will combine them top-bottom into a single policy.
+... lxd-snapper will combine them top-bottom into a single policy, separately
+for each container.

 What this means practically is that when a few policies match a single
 instance, policies that are below will have _higher priority_ than the ones